Weld logo

 Hevo offers affordable pricing and a free plan with limited connectors, making it accessible for startups and small businesses.
 However, the costs can rise with data volume and feature needs.

-Fivetran vs Hevo: Comprehensive Feature Set
+Feature Set

 Fivetran

-Although Fivetran excels in ELT capabilities and offers near real-time data replication, it lacks built-in reverse ETL and advanced transformation features.
-Users must depend on third-party tools for data transformation, adding to the complexity and cost.
+Although Fivetran excels in ELT capabilities and offers near real-time data replication, it lacks advanced transformation features.
+Users must rely on DBT for advanced transformations, which introduces complexity but does not require a third-party platform if DBT Core is used.

 Hevo